AdobeDocs/commerce-admin.en/help/catalog/introduction.md

 ## Catalog scope

 Access to catalog data is determined by several factors, including the [scope](../getting-started/websites-stores-views.md#scope-settings) setting, the catalog configuration, and the [root category](category-root.md) that is assigned to the store.
-The catalog includes products that are enabled and available for sale, as well as those that are currently not offered for sale.
+The catalog includes products that are enabled and available for sale, and those that are currently not offered for sale.

 In sales, the term _catalog_ usually refers to a curated selection of products that is available for sale.
 For example, a store might have a "Spring Catalog" and a "Fall Catalog".